graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 }
 ```

-This is also true if arguments can be inferred from the current `Product` type.
+This is also true if arguments can be inferred from the current type, in this case `Product`.

 ```graphql example
 extend type Product {